 At a nearby clinic, health workers measured Rodrick’s arm for malnutrition and the measuring tape indicated he was healthy – but they saw he was weak, feverish, and pale, and knew something was wrong.
 After trying different remedies, the health staff referred Rodrick to the District Hospital, where Action Against Hunger operates a specialized nutrition treatment center with support from Comic Relief USA.

 Travel to the hospital was not easy: the grandparents departed at 4am and walked the whole way, taking turns carrying Rodrick.
 Rehema put him on her back and Jacob carried him through rivers and tough terrain.

-Nine hours later, Rodrick was admitted to the hospital and diagnosed with serious forms of malnutrition: edema and kwashiorkor – conditions caused by lack of protein that results in swelling and lethargy.
+Nine hours later, Rodrick was admitted to the hospital and diagnosed with a serious form of malnutrition: edema, a condition that results in swelling and lethargy.

 Quickly, Action Against Hunger’s team stabilized the boy and put him on a treatment regimen.
 Rodrick was an easy patient: he loved the milk formula and got excited when he saw nurses preparing it.
 After a week, Rodrick felt better – the swelling went down, his appetite returned, and he was active again.
 He was discharged, and they returned home.